Y0Coss/docs-fork/pages/web_cloud/domains/dns_zone_dkim/guide.en-gb.md

 >>
 >> - `set`: The selector is correctly configured and active.
 >> - `toSet`: The selector is not configured in the DNS zone of the domain name.
 See [Step 4 in "Configuring the DKIM in full" for MX Plan and Zimbra](#confemail).
 >> - `toFix`: The selector has been configured in the domain name’s DNS zone, but the values are incorrect.
-See [Step 4 in "Configuring the DKIM in full" for Emails (MX Plan)](#confemail).
+See [Step 4 in "Configuring the DKIM in full" for Emails MX Plan and Zimbra](#confemail).
 >>
 > **Exchange**
 >> When you are running DKIM on your Exchange service, use the API call below to check the current DKIM status.